You have no items in your shopping cart.

 You spend a better chunk of your day-to-day with your employees.

-One minute you’re rushing through deadlines, the next you’re setting new goals, and sometimes, you’re calling them in for the dreaded disciplinary hearing.
-(I know, they suck)
+One minute you’re rushing through deadlines, the next you’re setting new goals.

-But to spend so much time together means you’ll need to appreciate the hard work your employees put in.
-(And you know you need to!)
-Take it from me; you don’t want your employees likening you to a Scrooge—because they will!
+But to spend so much time together means you’ll need to show some appreciation for the hard work your employees put in.

-But, the gifting itself isn’t a bed of roses: The budgeting gets messy.
+But, professional gifting itself isn’t a bed of roses: The budgeting gets messy.
 Chaos and dramas arise.
 And before you know it, no one wants anything to do with your gift ideas.

 Depending on the event and the gift recipient, the average amount you can spend on employee gifts ranges between $15–$75 per person per occasion.
 But, exceptions can still apply.